idaholab/blackbear/doc/content/source/materials/ConcreteExpansionMicrocrackingDamage.md

 This model makes the following assumptions:

 - The eigenstrain is isotropic.
-- In uan nconfined condition, the damage increases with the expansion.
+- In an nconfined condition, the damage increases with the expansion.
 - When the compressive stress exceeds a predefined value $\sigma_u$, the damage increases with the expansion so that the apaprent expansion is negated in the direction of the load.

 In the following, $\varepsilon_{lin}^{eig}$ is the linear eigenstrain and $\sigma_c$ the compressive stress (measured as the sum of the negative components of the principal stress).